MaistoV/BSpenaHPQC/doc/Hadoop.md

 * **DataNode**  : There is one **slave daemon** per node in the cluster, it executes read/write operation from the file system’s client.
 The DataNode performs data blocks operations (creation, deletion and replication) and stores the actual data.
 Moreover, DataNodes ara gathered together in **racks**.

 > [!NOTE]
 > The deafult replication factor is 3, it generates an 200% overhead in storage space and other resources.
-The solution is the **Erasure Coding**, which provides the same level of fault-tolerance with much less storage space
+The solution is the **Erasure Coding**, which provides the same level of fault-tolerance with much less storage space.

 <p align="center">
   <img src="https://techvidvan.com/tutorials/wp-content/uploads/sites/2/2020/03/HDFS-Architecture.jpg" width="600">